ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 For AR Classification, Active Regions were obtained by extracting latitude/longitude information from daily NOAA SRS files, and merged with full-disk MDI/HMI observations that were requested at the validity-time of the NOAA SRS files.
 Utilising the latitude/longitude of each NOAA AR from the SRS files, the active regions were extracted (`region_type == 'AR'` in the final table) alongside a set of random quiet sun regions that describe locations on the Sun that are not NOAA ARs (`region_type == 'QS'`).

-As shown in {ref}`sec:arclassdataset`, each active region cutout has associated magnetic/mcintosh classes and other metadata extracted from the the daily SRS text files.
+As shown in the {ref}`sec:arclassdataset` section, each active region cutout has associated magnetic/mcintosh classes and other metadata extracted from the the daily SRS text files.
 These provide an input and classification labels for a supervised learning approach to active region classification

 ### Active Region Detection

 For AR Detection, Regions were obtained for MDI and HMI by querying the SMARP/SHARP series.
 These series provide active regions that have been automatically detected, and are labelled with TARP/HARP Numbers, however, not all regions are associated with NOAA ARs.

-As shown in {ref}`sec:ardetdataset`, each SHARP/SMARP region is shown on the full-disk images with an example an example HMI bitmap segment also shown.
+As shown in the {ref}`sec:ardetdataset` section, each SHARP/SMARP region is shown on the full-disk images with an example an example HMI bitmap segment also shown.
 For version {glue:}`arccnet_version`, the Region Detection table provides the full-disk image, and the bounds of the bounding boxes to train a supervised region detection model.

 :::{note}